Is SEO dead in 2024?

 Create click-worthy meta description: Your meta description plays a key role.
 The best practice is keeping your meta description length between 120 and 150 characters.
 Search engines like Google use your meta description to understand the “context” of your content.

 Want better rankings in Google?
 Create content that Google wants.
 Create great content that helps your website users.

 There’s so much competition out there in almost every niche.

-The ONLY way to distinguish your website from others is to create great content.
+Creating great content is the ONLY way to distinguish your website from others.

 The best way to create evergreen content is to use the concept of E-A-T

 These are the three factors that Google uses to measure how much trust it should place in a website to rank in first-page search results.

 Google’s mission is to constantly improve the user experience.

 Almost all the major Google core algorithm updates are focused on “to provide faster and better information to the users.”